addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-The ```toHaveClass()``` matcher operates on jQuery objects and if the plugin hadn't been used, an exception would have been incurred (it is of course also possible to test for the className by accessing el.className if not opting to use jasmine-jquery).
+The ```toHaveClass()``` matcher operates on jQuery objects and if the plugin hadn't been used, an exception would have been thrown.
+It is of course also possible to test for the className by accessing el.className if you don't use jasmine-jquery.

 You may have noticed that in ```beforeEach()```, we passed our view an initial (albeit unfilled) Todo model.
 Views should be backed by a model instance which provides data.
-As this is quite important to our view's ability to function, we can write a spec to ensure a model is both defined (using the ```toBeDefined()``` matcher) and then test attributes of the model to ensure defaults both exist and are the value we expect them to be.
+As this is quite important to our view's ability to function, we can write a spec to ensure a model is defined (using the ```toBeDefined()``` matcher) and then test attributes of the model to ensure defaults both exist and are the values we expect them to be.

 ```javascript
 it('Is backed by a model instance, which provides the data.', function() {